wahyu-wibowo/java-bootcamp/README.md

 ## **Known Issue:**
 1. Account is sent in param, not body
-2. Other button, not link
+2. Still need to tweak passing account variable to each screen
-3. Still need to tweak passing account variable to each screen
+3. PIN unmasked, unencrypted